Photo by Nathanael Herrera

 We have completed recruiting for the upcoming academic year (Fall 2018).
 I will be recruiting students interested in mammalian speciation and adaptation for Fall 2019 (apply by Dec.
 1 2018).
-Email me if you are interested joining the lab in the future.
+Email me if you are interested joining the lab!
 See the News and Research links for more details.

 Good lab graduate students are primarily affiliated with the Organismal Biology, Ecology, and Evolution (OBEE) program in the Division of Biological Sciences (DBS).
 When appropriate, I am also open to accepting students through Wildlife Biology, a joint program between DBS, the College of Forestry and Conservation, and the Montana Cooperative Wildlife Research Unit.